Héctor Félix Miranda: Assassination

 Félix Miranda's sassy, humorous, and provocative writing style on issues covering corruption and drug trafficking earned him a lot of popularity among many readers in Tijuana, but many of those involved in the drug trade disliked him.
 While he was traveling to work on April 20, 1988, Félix Miranda was shot and killed by a gunman.
 After his death, Jesús Blancornelas published articles from his newspaper with Félix Miranda's name as the copublisher – as if he were alive.
-Blancornelas accused Jorge Hank Rhon, a prominent businessman in Tijuana, for ordering the assassination of his co-worker.
+Blancornelas accused Jorge Hank Rhon, a prominent businessman in Tijuana, of ordering the assassination of his co-worker.
 By 1997, two of Rhon's body guards were arrested and serving prison time for the crime, but the Mexican authorities never confirmed who had ordered the execution.
 In court, the bodyguards professed their innocence and said that they were "tortured into confessing."
 After several years, the investigation was closed, but suspicions remain about whether the investigation of the case was all-inclusive and about the involvement of Hank Rhon and other politicians in Baja California.

 Félix Miranda was known in Mexico for his humorous reporting tone that satirized the corrupt doings of local and state officials in his column.
 Among his favorite targets was Hank Rhon, the famous race track owner and son of the former Agriculture Secretary of the state, Carlos Hank González.
 The journalist once published in one of his columns that Rhon had laundered money at his Agua Caliente Racetrack.

-Blancornelas, Félix Miranda's writing partner, continued his aggressive writing style and published more articles on the Tijuana Cartel and on the drug trade than many other Mexican newspapers.
+Blancornelas, Félix Miranda's writing partner, continued his aggressive writing style and published more articles on the Tijuana Cartel and the drug trade than many other Mexican newspapers.
 In response to the death of his colleague, Blancornelas issued an ad pressuring the Baja California that read the following, "Jorge Hank Rhon: Why did your bodyguards assassinate me?" in reference to the death of Félix Miranda.

 Over the years, Blancornelas received numerous death threats, a murder attempt, and international press rewards for his work.

 Aftermath

 On April 30 and May 1, 2015, Victoriano Medina Moreno and Antonio Vera Palestina, the two assassins, were released from prison after fulfilling their 27-year sentence.
-Both of them were security guards at the Agua Caliente Racetrack, owned by Hank Rhon.
+Both were security guards at the Agua Caliente Racetrack, owned by Hank Rhon.
 Félix Miranda wrote articles about the alleged irregularities that took place in the racing circuit.
 The Zeta directorship condemned the fact that state authorities have closed the case and not identified the mastermind of Félix Miranda's murder.